MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/concept-face-detection.md

 This article explains the concepts of face detection and face attribute data.
 Face detection is the process of locating human faces in an image and optionally returning different kinds of face-related data.

 You use the [Detect] API to detect faces in an image.
-To get started using the REST API or a client SDK, follow a [quickstart](./quickstarts-sdk/identity-client-library.md).
+To get started using the REST API or a client SDK, follow a [Face service quickstart](./quickstarts-sdk/identity-client-library.md).
 Or, for a more in-depth guide, see [Call the detect API](./how-to/identity-detect-faces.md).

 ## Face rectangle

 Each detected face corresponds to a *faceRectangle* field in the response.
 This is a set of pixel coordinates for the left, top, width, and height of the detected face.
 Using these coordinates, you can get the location and size of the face.
 In the API response, faces are listed in size order from largest to smallest.

-Try out the capabilities of face detection quickly and easily using Azure AI Vision Studio.
+Try out the capabilities of face detection quickly and easily by using the Azure AI Vision Studio.
 > [!div class="nextstepaction"]
 > [Try Vision Studio](https://portal.vision.cognitive.azure.com/)

 ## Face ID

 The face ID is a unique identifier string for each detected face in an image.
 Face ID requires limited access approval, which you can apply for by filling out the [intake form](https://aka.ms/facerecognition).
-For more information, see the Face API [limited access page](/legal/cognitive-services/computer-vision/limited-access-identity?context=%2Fazure%2Fcognitive-services%2Fcomputer-vision%2Fcontext%2Fcontext).
+For more information, see the Face API [Limited Access page](/legal/cognitive-services/computer-vision/limited-access-identity?context=%2Fazure%2Fcognitive-services%2Fcomputer-vision%2Fcontext%2Fcontext).
 You can request a face ID in your [Detect] API call.

 ## Face landmarks